pbrandt1/flight-dynamics-tutorials/Mars Stationary/README.md

 ![First attempt at a stationary satellite around Mars, with Phobos and Deimos orbits included](https://github.com/pbrandt1/flight-dynamics-tutorials/raw/master/Mars%20Stationary/areostationary-at-0-longitude.png)

 The orbit does not look very stationary.
-You'll notice that the longitude kind of wobbles between -35.7 and 0, never appreciably exceeding the initial value, like we dropped it at the top of a hill and it rolled down the hill and halfway up a hill on the other side, and then rolled back to the starting point.
+You'll notice that the longitude swings back and forth between -35.7 and 0, never appreciably exceeding the initial value, like a pendulum or like if we dropped it at the top of a frictionless hill and it rolled down the hill and halfway up a hill on the other side, and then rolled back to the starting point.

 Like Earth, Mars is not perfectly spherical, and gravity is not uniform, so spacecraft tend to drift in this way.
 However, researchers have found two stable equilibrium points and two unstable equilibrium points in the equatorial stationary orbit belt around Mars.
 The two stable equilibrium points are 17.92W and 167.83E, and the two unstable ones are 105.55W and 75.34E, according to [Optimal longitudes determination for the station keeping of areostationary satellites](http://www.sciencedirect.com/science/article/pii/S0032063313000044) by Juan J. Silva and Pilar Romero.
 [Liu et al](https://arxiv.org/pdf/1203.1775.pdf) has them at about 16W, 165E, 106W, and 75E.
 I think it remains to be shown which points would require the least delta-v per year to maintain a position within a given bounding box, and this result might be different than the mathematically-derived equilibrium points found in these papers.

 Let's add spacecraft at these four points and see what they look like.

-* Name StableEast
+**StableEast**
 * Select Coordinate System > MarsFixed
 * Edit X = -19968.616239503503
 * Edit Y =  4306.424592331447